Jaywalking: India

 In India, jaywalking is not explicitly included in the law as an offence but is covered under the broader term 'obstruction of traffic' in state and metropolitan laws.
 Examples include section 28B of the Delhi Police Act, 33B of the Bombay Police Act and 92G of the Karnataka Police Act.
 However, jaywalking is common in cities because of the lack of regulated crossings and footpaths, ignorance of safety rules, and the poor regulation of related laws by authorities.
 Drives against jaywalking are conducted by the police departments from time to time and offenders are given fines of 100 to 500 Indian rupees, depending upon the jurisdictions.
 Drivers must yield the right of way for pedestrians at unsignalled crossings and marked pedestrian crossings.

 Iran

-In Iran, crossing outside crossing points within 150m of one or if the pedestrian light is red, as well as starting to cross when the light is flashing, has been prohibited since the 1970s.
+In Iran, crossing outside crossing points within 150 metres (yards) of one or if the pedestrian light is red, as well as starting to cross when the light is flashing, has been prohibited since the 1970s.
 If in an intersection there is no pedestrian light, traffic lights would be considered and so it is illegal when it is red or orange.
 As of November, 2009, jaywalking carries fines from 300,000 up to 2,000,000 rials (US$9 to US$60).
 The law has almost never been enforced.